 Protecting future generations from climate breakdown

-Our legal team took the government to court – and won.
+Thanks to the collective work of our legal team and those who support our cases, we took the government to court – and won.
 Back in July 2022 we celebrated our legal team’s victory on holding the government to account for not delivering a meaningful Net Zero Strategy that shows how legally-binding carbon reduction targets will be met.
-The government could have appealed but decided not to.
-Thanks to the collective work of our legal team and those who support our cases, the government must now revise its strategy and lay out a credible plan for meeting emissions targets.
+On 30 March 2023 the government published its revised strategy, and our lawyers are carefully studying the detail to see if the new version stacks up.

 Shaping Northern Ireland's first ever Climate Change Act

 After repeatedly being denied a climate change law by the Northern Ireland government, Friends of the Earth, along with our friends in the Climate Coalition and with the backing of many thousands of supporters, contributed to creating and passing the new law.
 It’s one of the first climate laws in the world to specifically recognise the role that gender plays in climate justice and that gender equality is a key part of the transition to a fairer, sustainable society.
 This is a clear example of people power in action and using the legal system for systemic change.